Planning a trip to Jordan with kids? All the important facts you need to know before you go!

 The Jordanian Government undoubtedly faces refugee issues, particularly from Syria since 2011.
 But as tourists, you are very unlikely to be exposed to this and any related troubles unless you head to the northern border areas.
 Tourism is critical to the countries future and valued guests are treated as such.
 At the time of writing Jordan is considered very politically stable.

 Like so many less developed countries, hygiene and road safety are likely to be the most important things to be mindful of when travelling with children.
 And of course in any country that gets a lot of sunshine with outdoor activities be mindful of sun protection.
 We also find mosquitos to be a bit of a nuisance, particularly at the Dead Sea.
-Currently, there are no additional vaccines recommended.

 Note some travel insurance companies may not cover you for Jordan.
 Please read your policy fine print.